okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 <StackSnippet snippet="prep" />

-## Create your integration
+## Create your integration in Okta

-Create an SSO integration inside the Okta org associated with your developer account.
+Register your app by Create an SSO integration inside the Okta org associated with your developer account.
 Use the Application Integration Wizard (AIW) in the Admin Console to create your integration.

 >**Note:** Creating your SSO app integration doesn't automatically make it available in the [OIN](https://www.okta.com/integrations/).
 After you've created and tested it, you need to [submit your app integration](/docs/guides/submit-app/) to the OIN.